 To accommodate the president, the resort called people with reservations and asked them to delay coming.
 21 Everyone was cordial about the situation except for one person, a member of the Democratic National Committee.
 The individual complained so bitterly to the hotel clerk that the clerk suggested he take it out on the president.
 The man proceeded to call the White House to vent.
 A spokesman for Johnson called the Minnewaska Resort and said that if the hotel could not accommodate the man to his satisfaction, the president would not stay there.

-The Minnewaska Resort made arrangements and shortly afterward, a front page story was run in the New York Times that stated the president had saved the individual’s vacation.
+The Minnewaska Resort made arrangements and shortly afterward, a front-page story was run in the New York Times that stated the president had saved the individual’s vacation.
 21

 In 1970, a distinctive ski chalet was added to the rear of the property.
-Designed by Dennis Jurow, the two-story building featured glulam wood beams that swept upward to a line of skylights, a sheltered skating rink that doubled as a roller rink in the warmer months, snack bar, skate and ski shop and an expansive lobby with seating around fireplaces.
+Designed by Dennis Jurow, the two-story building featured glulam wood beams that swept upward to a line of skylights, a sheltered skating rink that doubled as a roller rink in the warmer months, a snack bar, skate and ski shop, and an expansive lobby with seating around fireplaces.

 The golf course was redesigned by Robert Trent Jones and Tom Fazio in 1984 2 20 and expanded to 18-holes.
 9 In 1996, the Robert Trent Jones-designed Blue course was acquired on the adjoining Fallsview Resort.
 2 20

 At its height, Minnewaska featured 430 rooms and employed 800.
 15 The complex was divided into distinct areas: